 Andrewism, Why Tech Won't Save Us on youtube, 3 October 2024

 Far from being extreme, the radical is the practical response to a world on fire.
-Radical approaches align with the urgency of systemic challenges and the mass desire for change, making them both effective and essential for achieving transformative solutions to the problems we face.
-In the face of systemic crises like the climate emergency and violence normalised as status quo, radical actions and solutions are not only morally necessary but also politically effective.
-Mild critiques and actions don't build investment or a mass movement.
-Those approaches fail to address the scale of these problems.
+Radical approaches match the urgency of systemic challenges and the mass desire for changing the problems we face.
+In the face of systemic crises like the climate emergency and violence made normal as status quo, radical actions and solutions are not only morally necessary but also politically effective.
+Mild critiques and actions don't build investment or a mass movement, failing to address the scale of these problems.
 Bold, transformative visions resonate with people who are disillusioned with the status quo.
-Presenting such visions and pathways for action can mobilise mass movements and create real change.
+Presenting such visions and pathways for action can move people and create real change.

 "Instead of these videos and the algorithm deciding the kinds of videos I watch, I am going to start limiting myself to videos that I intentionally seek out, because I want to control what I am watching."